 One neat trick for the pets is to bring the scent of the new baby home to the pet before the baby arrives.
 Hospitals often provide a “hat” for the newborn.
 If you have a pet, ask for the hat (they would otherwise throw it away) and have someone take the hat home to your pet to create familiarity.

-For dozens of other tips to help keep your baby safe, click here to see your options.
+For dozens of other tips to help keep your baby safe, click here to see your options starting at under a dollar.